seyhajin/monkey2/modules/monkey/docs/language/assets-management.md

 ### Asset management

-Monkey2 provides an simple system for managing assets.
+Monkey2 provides a simple system for managing assets.
 This allows you to import and use images, files, fonts, and sounds in a consistent way, regardless of the target platform you are deploying to.

 For the following examples, assume a project folder structure like this: